absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

     }
     ```

 Now the code has two new elements.
-First off, for each thread in the work group,
+First off, each thread in the work group,
 we really have to start thinking in terms of the work group now, has to load
 a data element from memory.
 Then we move some of the contention of the binning
 into shared memory.
-We now have a small, very fast array in L1 cache, where our
+We now have a small very fast array where our
 32 threads can create a sub histogram.
 We still need the atomic operations for
 synchronization, but contention is now much cheaper.
 A rule of thumb is the speed
 of access in RAM vs. L1 cache/shared memory is 30 to 1.
 So, each thread loads